drnoir/Papyrus3D-IF-Engine/README.md

 ## Run Local dev server
 > npm run dev

 to boot up local server for testing with pacakge http-server

 # Trigger builds
 > npm run dist

 To create a distrubtion build with electron (Windows, Linux, Mobile App (Android / Apple)) Not fully tested for all build types yet.
 Build is of the public folder with entry point index.html (The entry point for your game)

-# screengrabs o currnet version
+# screengrabs of currnet version
 ![alt text](https://github.com/drnoir/Papyrus3D-IF-Engine/blob/main/screengrab.png?raw=true)

 ## Documentation (WIP)